-A product roadmap communicates your product vision and puts product plans into action.
+A product roadmap communicates your product design and vision and puts product plans into action.
 It is underpinned by a strategic direction that helps the team focus on what matters the most.

 The team that is working on your product should be focusing on the following:

 - Timeline for implementing all of the work

 - Creating a roadmap for product development should include: